Tompanepp/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-Implementation of data structures and algorithms that utilise the data structures using the C programming language
+Implementation of classic data structures and algorithms using the C programming language.
+The obejetive is to rebuild all the classic datastructures, building each one on top of the a one/ones built in this repo